base-link/base/book/semantics.md

 have "types" of things, and "instances" of things.
 Beat instances are "sites", and beat types are "casts".
 We have two key casts then, the actions or "tasks", and the objects or "forms".
-These are the two types of things that we deal with in Star, everything stems from that.
+These are the two types of things that we deal with in NoteTree, everything stems from that.

 Sites have "links", which are their properties.